bretmullinix/githooks/readme.md

 markdown.
 If lint errors are still present, the hook will prevent a commit (called a pre-commit hook).

+:warning: Note: The current implementation of the python code is not formatted very well.
+The next step is to clean up the formatting, and create 3 files with good formatted output:

+1. ansible-lint-output.txt
+1. yaml-lint-output.txt
+1. markdown-lint-output.txt

 ## Prerequisites

 Requires Python 3.